Gwalior State: Jayajirao Sindhia (1843–1886)

 Jankojirao died in 1843; and in the absence of an heir, his widow Tara Bai adopted Bhagirath Rao, a son of Hanwant Rao, commonly called Babaji Sindhia.
 He succeeded under the name of Jayajirao Sindhia, the Mama Sahib being chosen as regent.
 Tara Bai, however, came under the influence of Dada Khasgiwala, the comptroller of her household, an unscrupulous adventurer who wished to get all power into his own hands.
 A complicated series of intrigues followed, which it is impossible to unravel.
 The Dada, however, succeeded in driving Mama Sahib from the state and became minister.
 He filled all appointments with his relatives, and matters rapidly passed from bad to worse, ending in the assemblage of large bodies of troops who threatened an attack on Sironj, where Mama Sahib was then residing.
 War was impending in the Punjab, and, as it was essential to secure peace, the British Government decided to interfere.
 Colonel Sleeman, the Resident, was withdrawn, and the surrender of Dada Khasgiwala was demanded.

 A British force under Sir Hugh Gough moved on Gwalior, and crossed the Chambal in December 1843.
 On 29 December followed the simultaneous Battles of Maharajpur and Panniar, in which the Gwalior army was annihilated.
 A treaty was then made, under which certain lands to the value of 1.8 million, including Chanderi District, were ceded for the upkeep of a contingent force, besides other lands for the liquidation of the expenses incurred in the late war, the State army was reduced, and a Council of Regency was appointed during the minority, to act under the residents advice.

 In 1852 Dinkar Rao became minister, and under his able management radical reforms were introduced into every department of the administration.
-Srimant Maharaja Jayavirao (also called as Maharaj Jayajirao saheb Shinde) was in favor to have a fight with British army.
-On 17 June 1858 Gwalior was captured by Sir Hugh Rose and Maharaja sri Jayajirao was reinstated.
-For his services lands worth 300,000 per year, including the portion of Chanderi District west of the Betwa River, were made over, and he was allowed to increase his infantry from 3000 to 5000 men, and his artillery from 32 to 36 guns.
+Srimant Maharaja Jayajirao (also called as Maharaj Jayajirao saheb Shinde) was in favor to have a fight with British army.
+On 17 June 1858 Gwalior was captured by Sir Hugh Rose and Maharaja Sri Jayajirao was reinstated.
+For his services lands worth 300,000 per year, including the portion of Chanderi District west of the Betwa River, were granted to him and he was allowed to increase his infantry from 3000 to 5000 men, and his artillery from 32 to 36 guns.
 In 1858 Gwalior annexed Chanderi State.